Code4Blessings/task-manager/README.md

 2. Add the authentication middleware into the mix
 3. Use the existing user document instead of fetching via param id
 4. Test your work in Postman!

+#### Challenge: Refactor GET/tasks

+1. Add authentication
+2. Return tasks only for the authenticated user
+3. Test your work.

+#### Challenge: Refactor DELETE /tasks/:id

+1. Add authentication
+2. Find the task by _id/owner (findOneAndDelete)
+3. Test your work.